Stock Markets Rise On Virus Hopes As Oil Tanks - UrduPoint

 The stimulus move was "largely symbolic, but it's better than doing nothing", Taro Saito, senior economist at NLI Research Institute, told AFP.

+The Federal Reserve and the European Central Bank meet this week, with announcements due on Wednesday and Thursday, respectively.
+The Fed on Monday expanded its crisis lending facility for states and cities to include dozens more smaller cities and counties across the country.

+In the US, the calendar also includes the government's first assessment of US growth in the first quarter and earnings from Amazon, Boeing, Pfizer and other US giants.

-On oil markets, WTI lost nearly 30 percent, having already endured a hammering last week.
+On oil markets, WTI lost 25 percent, having already endured a hammering last week.

 Worries about a lack of storage amid plunging demand for crude overshadowed signs that some countries -- including Kuwait and Algeria -- are starting to slash production in line with a deal hammered out this month.